 - Subtitles for the following languages: English SDH, French, German, Italian, Portuguese, Spanish, Arabic, Cantonese, Croatian, Czech, Danish, Dutch, Finnish, Greek, Hebrew, Hindi, Hungarian, Korean, Mandarin (Simplified), Norwegian, Polish, Romanian, Russian, Swedish, Thai, Turkish

 Picture Quality Review for 2001: A Space Odyssey on UHD Blu-Ray

 From the very moment that we popped in the disc on our LG UBK90 player and turned off the lights, we here at That AV Dude were in complete and utter awe!

-The Dolby Vision HDR for 2001: A Space Odyssey is amazing.
+The Dolby Vision HDR for 2001: A Space Odyssey is impressive.
 The inky black of space offset with the twinkling of bright stars was heavenly.
 Now, granted that we used an OLED display here at That AV Dude to review 2001, there were 0 blooming issues with this disc.
-HDR was on-point and you would be hard-pressed to find any better use of the metadata layer of Dolby Vision than in this picture.
+HDR was on-point, and you would be hard-pressed to find any better use of the metadata layer of Dolby Vision than in this picture.

 The special effects in 2001: A Space Odyssey are all 100% practical effects.
 There is not one second of computer-generated animation in the entire movie.
 Even so, special effects are perfect.
 How is it even possible that this film was made in 1968?!
-It has the same level of special effect wizardry you would expect in modern science fiction movies, yet was made over 50 years ago.
+It has the same level of special effect wizardry you would expect in modern science fiction movies, yet was created over 50 years ago.